ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 **Returned value**

-- The date of the nearest Sunday or Monday on or prior to the given date, depending on the mode
+- The date of the nearest Sunday or Monday on or prior to the given date, depending on the mode.
+[Date](../data-types/date.md).

-Type: `Date`

 **Example**